neogeny/TatSu/docs/use.rst

 -   ``tatsu.to_python_sourcecode(grammar, name=None, filename=None, **kwargs)``

-    Compiles the grammar to the `Python`_ sourcecode that implements the parser.
+    Compiles the grammar to the `Python`_ source code that implements the parser.

 -   ``to_python_model(grammar, name=None, filename=None, **kwargs)``

-    Compiles the grammar and generates the `Python`_ sourcecode that implements the object model defined by rule annotations.
+    Compiles the grammar and generates the `Python`_ source code that implements the object model defined by rule annotations.

-This is an example of how to use **Tatsu** as a library:
+This is an example of how to use **TatSu** as a library:

 .. code:: python